-On December 20, 2018, Capitala and Trinity Universal Insurance Company ("Trinity"), a subsidiary of Kemper Corporation, entered into a limited liability company agreement (the "LLC Agreement") to co-manage CSLF II.
-The purpose and design of the joint venture is to invest primarily in senior secured first-out loans.
-Capitala and Trinity have committed to provide \$25.0 million of equity to CSLF II, with Capitala providing \$20.0 million and Trinity providing \$5.0 million.
-Capitala and Trinity each appointed two members to CSLF II's four-person board of directors and investment committee.
-All material decisions with respect to CSLF II, including those involving its investment portfolio, require approval of a member on the board of directors and investment committee of at least one member representing Capitala and Trinity, respectively.
+On December 20, 2018, the Company and Trinity Universal Insurance Company ("Trinity"), a subsidiary of Kemper Corporation, entered into a limited liability company agreement (the "LLC Agreement") to co-manage CSLF II.
+The purpose and design of the joint venture was to invest primarily in senior secured first-out loans.
+The Company and Trinity committed to provide \$25.0 million of equity to CSLF II, with the Company providing \$20.0 million and Trinity providing \$5.0 million.
+The Company and Trinity each appointed two members to CSLF II's four-person board of directors and investment committee.
+All material decisions with respect to CSLF II, including those involving its investment portfolio, required approval of a member on the board of directors and investment committee of at least one member representing the Company and Trinity, respectively.